BlissRoms-x86/platform_vendor_branding/README.md

 #### Step 5:

 To apply the changes for Bliss Bass, we need to update the base with our changes for the project.
-To do that, we first need to know if we are using Bliss-Bass or Bliss-Bass Go.
+To do that, we first need to know if we are using Bliss-OS or Bliss-OS Go (currently only 15.x versions are supported through these patchsets).

 *ATTN VENDORS:* To add your changes to this patching system, you will first need to know your base OS, and then run off your changes as .patch files: